-Here is what it looks like from the back (wrong side of the fabric):
+Here is what the pleat looks like from the back (wrong side of the fabric):

 Next roll and press the seams at each end over 1/4″ 0.5 cm

 TIP: Before pinning, flip the mask over to make sure the centerfold is actally in the center!
 If you prefer not to pin, press the entire piece well before the final sewing step.

 Stitch in place and anchor with backstitches.
 You want them to be very securely in place.
 Test by pulling.

 Repeat on the other side.
 Make sure the elastic ribbon is not twisted!

 Pat yourself on the back, you just made a washable face mask!

 The finished mask using the measurements above should be 9″ (22 cm) by 4 1/2″ (11.3 cm).
 You may need to adjust your measurements to fit your needs.
 To create smaller sizes be sure to check out my post on how to make child-size masks.

 When you need to wash your face mask, remove the center insert and either discard (if you used non-stick sterile pads) or wash the quilt batting pieces in a garment bag for delicates.
 That keeps them neatly together so you don’t have to root through the washer and dryer to find them again.

-Create one or more for each member of your family.
-I love how pretty they are besides being pretty comfortable.
+These masks are not only comfortable but pretty as well!
 Choose a pretty pattern and inject a little personality into what would otherwise be a pretty boring accessory.